7 Reasons to Hire a Professional Graphic Designer to Create Your Logo

-3. DIY designers often use online logo makers
+3. DIY designers often use online logo maker

-There are so many online logo makers available today, and they can produce some decent-looking designs.
-The problem is that these logo generators recycle the same base images and no logo is truly unique.
+There are so many online free logo maker available today, and they can produce some decent-looking designs.
+The problem is that these free logo maker or logo generator recycle the same base images and no logo is truly unique.

 Your designer might present you with a beautiful, yet cookie-cutter logo and charge you a fortune for something that took them a few minutes to generate for free.

 4. You might end up with a stolen logo